an urban cohousing development

 People are talking about Cohaus!

 More and more people are interested in alternative housing models, and how communities can work together to build housing that is sustainable, affordable and high-quality.
-Check out some of the conversations about Cohaus below:
+Here is a list of the main articles mentioning Cohaus.

 Interviews with group members on Newstalk ZB (2018-07-25) and the since rebranded RadioLIVE (2018-05-12) are no longer available on the web.